cloudwatt/applications/bundle-trusty-devkit/README_EN.md

 The stack will be automatically generated (you can see its progress by clicking on its name).
 When all modules become green, the creation will be complete.
 You can then go to the "Instances" menu to find the floating-IP, or simply refresh the current page and check the Overview tab for a handy link.

-If you've reached this point, you're already done!
+If you've reached this point, your stack is up!
 Go enjoy the DevKit!

 Each tool will need to be configured, however.
 It won't take long: I've written this little guide below to help!

 ## Tweak your toolbox

-Getting your DevKit tools ready is simple, but maybe not the first time: follow this guide and you will be good to go in no time.
-For the sake of simplicity, we'll omit the IP address when naming links.
+Getting your DevKit tools ready is simple, but maybe not the first time: follow this guide and you will be good to go.

+For the sake of simplicity, we'll omit the IP address when naming links: if your floating-IP URL is `http://70.60.637.17`, then `/some/path` would be `http://70.60.637.17/some/path`.

 Since the DevKit uses self-signed SSL certificates, it rubs a few browsers the wrong way, **Firefox worst of all**.
 (You've been warned.)
-Don't worry about what your browser says, validate the SSL exceptions and whatnot, and from then on it shouldn't bother you any further.
+Don't worry about what your browser says: validate the SSL exceptions and whatnot, and from then on the browser shouldn't bother you any further.

 #### LAM

-**LAM** can be found at `/lam`, and password for the main login (username: Administrator), the *master* password, and the *server preferences* password are all **c10udw477** by default.
-Just log in to the main login for now.
+**LAM** can be found at `/lam`, and password for the main login (username: *Administrator*), the *master* password, and the *server preferences* password are all **c10udw477** by default.
+Just log in through the main login for now.

 ![LAM Login](img/lam_login.png)